krupagosrani/Demand-Forecast/README.md

 # Demand-Forecast
-Predictive Analysis of Product Demand for Modern Supply Chain Management using machine learning
+Predictive Analysis of Product Demand for Modern Supply Chain Management using time series

 **Introduction:**